-Shielding gas refers to the protective gas used in gas shielded welding, mainly including carbon dioxide (CO2), argon (Ar), helium (He), oxygen (O2), nitrogen (N2), hydrogen (H2) and its mixture (such as Ar + He, Ar + CO2, Ar + CO2 + O2, etc.).
+Shielding gas is used in gas shielded welding to provide protection to the weld pool from the surrounding atmosphere.
+Commonly used shielding gases include carbon dioxide (CO2), argon (Ar), helium (He), oxygen (O2), nitrogen (N2), hydrogen (H2), and their mixtures (such as Ar + He, Ar + CO2, Ar + CO2 + O2, etc.).

-According to the international welding society, shielding gases are uniformly classified according to oxidation potential: inert gas or reducing gas (class I), weak oxidizing gas (class M1), medium oxidizing gas (class M2) and strong oxidizing gas (classes M3 and C).
+The International Institute of Welding classifies shielding gases based on their oxidation potential: inert or reducing gas (Class I), weak oxidizing gas (Class M1), medium oxidizing gas (Class M2), and strong oxidizing gas (Classes M3 and C).

 (2) Gas for gas welding and cutting:

-The natural gas commonly used in gas welding and cutting is mainly acetylene (C2H2), and other widely used combustible gases include propane (C3H8), propylene (C3H6), natural gas (mainly methane CH4), liquefied petroleum gas (mainly propane), etc.
+Acetylene (C2H2) is the most commonly used combustible gas in gas welding and cutting, while other widely used gases include propane (C3H8), propylene (C3H6), natural gas (mainly methane CH4), and liquefied petroleum gas (mainly propane).

 Characteristics of welding gas

-The role of gas in different welding or cutting processes is also different, and the selection of gas is also related to the welded material, which requires the selection of gas with a specific physical or chemical property or even the mixture of multiple gases in different occasions.
+The role of gas varies in different welding or cutting processes, and the selection of gas depends on the type of material being welded.
+This requires choosing gas with specific physical or chemical properties, or even a mixture of multiple gases, depending on the occasion.

-The main properties and uses of gases commonly used in welding and cutting are shown in Table 1, and the characteristics of different gases in the welding process are shown in Table 2.
+Table 1 outlines the primary properties and uses of gases typically used in welding and cutting, while Table 2 illustrates the characteristics of different gases during the welding process.